PythonPredictions/cobra/README.md

 help(function_or_class_you_want_info_from)
 ```

 In the examples below, we assume the data for model building is available in a pandas DataFrame called `basetable`.
+This DataFrame should contain an ID columns (e.g. customernumber), a target column (e.g. "TARGET") and a number of candidate predictors to build or model with.

 ```python
 from cobra.preprocessing import PreProcessor